Photo: Clear & Quiet Photography

 The first day, I entered the classroom.
 Light music was playing.
 Flutes.
 Art materials were out.
 The instructor, in a calm voice said “Draw a memory of your favorite place.”

 I struggled to think of what to draw.
-For some reason recalling memories, good and bad, was a struggle for me.
+For some reason recalling memories, good and bad, were a struggle for me.

 I drew a picture of a barn in crayon.
 After the drawing, came the processing.
 “Oh no!
 I have to share why I drew this?!
 I have no clue”.